 The development of a Supplementary Planning Document will also need to be considered against other policies and objectives that the Council is responsible for.
-For example, use of brownfield sites for development (although the difference here is that industry still operates next to brownfield sites), transport policy with regard to reducing travel, i.e. a greater population within urban areas, in Scunthorpe's case greater development would be more likely to occur in the AQMA.
+For example, use of brownfield sites for development (the difference in North Lincolnshire is that industry still operates next to brownfield sites), transport policy with regard to reducing travel, i.e. a greater population within urban areas, in Scunthorpe's case greater development would be more likely to occur in the AQMA.